pySin/YouScreen/README.md

 YouScreen could be of interest to event organisers as well.
 Events take place at certain time and venue.
 Event organisers could easily decide in which area/areas they would like to place their ads and make them appear just a week before the event, for example.
 Expenses on paper, printing services and poster distributions could be easily saved.
 Not to mention that ads on YouScreen are much more ecologically friendly.

+* The ad should be submitted and approved beforhand.

 ## Tasks

 1. Create a website to receive orders for ads from clients and recieve the payment for it.